 I housed the Pi in one half of the Bud Industries shell case (which has two identical halves), but any case would work.
 Blue painter's tape attaches it simply (and robustly enough for around the house but not for travel) to the back of the Lapdock display.
 A USB wi-fi adapter makes the setup truly portable (and it's natively supported in the Raspbian OS).

-Assuming you already have a Raspberry Pi, the total cost for this project is $67.75, or $77.74 with optional wifi adapter (includes taxes and shipping, at least most of it).
+Assuming you already have a Raspberry Pi, the total cost for this project is ~$65, or ~$75 with optional wifi adapter (including taxes and shipping!).
 Someone should tell this guy.

 |Enough wires and flashing lights that my wife tells me I shouldn't use it on an airplane|